aridjayarecipes/cutesrecipes.web.app/content/post/2461-simple-way-to-prepare-perfect-purple-yam-in-banana-leaves-kue-bugis.md

 1. Take  Banana Leaves to cover

 It is flavoured with pandan leaves juice.
 Steamed rice cake wrapped in banana leaves, and stuffed with banana.
-They're nice and they look wonderful.
+They&#39;re nice and they look wonderful.
 Purple yam in banana leaves (kue bugis) is something that I have loved my entire life.

 <!--inarticleads2-->